 Pumpkin’s bright orange color is the visible signal that it is rich in beta-carotene, which is converted into Vitamin A within the body.
 Vitamin A is an antioxidant that is critical in cancer prevention because it prevents damage caused by free radicals.
 Beta-carotene is important in its own right as it can slow cancer growth and support enzymes that help cleanse the body of cancer-causing substances.

 In fact, pumpkin helps to keep the intestinal tract of both dogs and humans healthy and it is an excellent source of vitamins B and C, carotenoids, and potassium.
 Pumpkin can also be helpful for maintaining overall dog health as it has a high water and fiber content, which can hydrate the intestines when dogs are suffering from constipation and surprisingly enough, the soluble fiber in pumpkins can also help to calm diarrhea.
-We’re talking about pure pumpkin here, not sugary pie filling in a can.

 If you want a superfood treat with a gentle sweetness your dog will instantly love, try giving them beets.
 Full of nutrients, these vegetables are as healthy as they are tasty.
 They are rich in folic acid, potassium, and beta-carotene.
 They have a high, insoluble fiber content, which boosts the body’s detoxifying process and can help support healthy liver function.
 The fiber in beets can also improve stool quality.
-Why not steam or roast them until they have a soft consistency so you can mash them and watch your dog feast on them.

 Fish and fish oil

 Whether your pet is in pain or not, oily fish should be included in their diet because of the nutrients it contains and those nutrients can be difficult to find in other foods.
 Most notably these include:

 - Omega 3 essential fatty acids

 - Vitamin D3